YangLe-L/Lim-Portfolio/FinalProjectPart2.md

 ## A. Wireframe/Storyboard

 ## B. User Research
-I am targetting 3 types of audiences.
+I am targetting four types of audiences.
+* Citizens who are engaged with current affairs
-* Citizens who may or may not be engaged with current affairs
+* Citizens who are not engaged with current affairs
-* Healthcare industry practictioners
+* Healthcare industry practitioners
 * Heinz course classmates

+I interviewed Heinz students who act as a proxy for the various audiences.

 1st Person: Heinz student studying healthcare management who has worked in the healthcare industry before (proxy for audience in the healthcare industry)